hmbashar/edu-results-publishing/README.md

 4. Add Session, Examinations, Boards, Departments.
 5. Add Students.
 Note: The Session, Examinations, Boards, Departments aren't required for the students (It's Optional), it's required only for Results.
 6. Add Results.
 7. Use the shortcode `[cbedu_search_form]` for displaying the search form.
 Note: A template isn't required but it will be a better view with the full-width.
 More features are coming.
 Just wait.... and stay with us.
-Also, the Elementor version is coming soon...
+Also, the Elementor version is coming soon.

 Thank you.